What Is Your Heart Rate?

 What Is Maximum Heart Rate?

-Your actual maximum heart rate can be determined by a graded exercise test.
-Please note that some medications and medical conditions may affect your maximum heart rate.
-If you are taking drugs or have a medical condition (such as heart disease, high blood pressure, or diabetes), always ask your doctor if your maximum heart rate (and target heart rate) should be adjusted.
+You can learn your actual maximum heart rate with a graded exercise test.
+If you’re taking medicines or have a medical condition such as heart disease, high blood pressure, or diabetes, ask your doctor whether you should adjust your exercise plan to keep your heart rate under a specific number.

 What Is Target Heart Rate?

-You gain the most benefits and lessen the risks when you exercise in your ''target heart rate zone.''
-Usually this is when your exercise heart rate (pulse) is 60%-80% of your maximum heart rate.
-In some cases, your doctor may decrease your target heart rate zone to begin with 50%.
+You get the most benefits when you exercise in your ''target heart rate zone.''
+Usually, this is when your heart rate (pulse) is 60% to 80% of your maximum.
+In some cases, your doctor may decrease your target heart rate zone to around 50%.

 Check with your doctor before starting an exercise program.
-Your doctor can help you find a program and target heart rate zone that match your needs, goals, and physical condition.
+They can help you find a routine and target heart rate zone that match your needs, goals, and overall health.